 - Get Involved

-Construction will be in five phases; the first opened in September 2013 and the second is anticipated to begin in 2015.
-Currently, the paved trail spans 2 miles in New Castle and is the city's first trail.
-It connects the recreational amenities of the Wilbur Wright Fish and Wildlife Area at its northern end and the Henry County YMCA at its southern end.
+Construction will be in five phases; the first opened in September 2013 and the second opened in 2017.
+Currently, the paved trail spans 3.1 miles in New Castle and is the city's first trail.
+It connects the recreational amenities of the Wilbur Wright Fish & Wildlife Area at its northern end and the Henry County YMCA at its southern end.

 On its southern end, parking is available at the Henry County YMCA (300 Wittenbreaker Avenue).